Supervisory Committee

 For each doctoral student, the Head of the department appoints a supervisory committee, on the advice of the Director of studies.
 The committee consists of

 The overarching role of the departmental representative is to represent the department in relation to the individual doctoral students and their supervisors.
-This entails being responsible for the quality and content of the education of the individual doctoral student and to oversee that the university's and doctoral students' commitments are complied with.
-The departmental representative should have a general understanding of the research area of the thesis project, to be able to understand the conditions for the doctoral student’s research task and follow the progression of the education.
+This entails being responsible for both the quality and content of the education, which consists of courses, conferences, and other credit-awarding activities, as well as the PhD thesis research project (that is, to follow up that the research project progresses in a satisfactory way in terms of time plan, production of data and manuscripts, as well as to initiate and examine the half-time report).
+The key to the role of the Departmental representative is to oversee that the university's, the supervisors’ and the doctoral students' commitments are complied with.
+The departmental representative should have a general understanding of the research area of the thesis project, be able to understand the conditions for the doctoral student’s research task, and follow the progression of the education.

 Duties for departmental representatives